KacperJarosik/Hacker-Rank-Python/README.md

-All anwsers is in Python 3.
+All anwsers are in Python 3.
 (Only Tuples.py must be in Python 2)